Pull to refresh

 Overview

-Open World, a Cayman Islands-based blockchain advisory firm that helped launch over $65 billion in token network value since 2023, is acquiring Nasdaq-listed VerifyMe through a reverse merger that will give Open World shareholders 90% ownership of the combined company.
+Open World, a Cayman Islands-based blockchain advisory firm that helped launch over $65 billion in token network value since 2023, is acquiring Nasdaq-listed VerifyMe through a reverse merger giving Open World shareholders 90% ownership.
 The deal, announced January 5 and formalized February 12, 2026, transforms a struggling authentication and logistics company into a publicly traded real-world asset tokenization platform.

 The merger follows a well-worn playbook: private blockchain companies acquiring small public shells to access U.S. capital markets without a traditional initial public offering (IPO).
 VerifyMe, which abandoned its core authentication business in late 2024 and recently fought to maintain its Nasdaq listing, provides the public market access.
 Open World brings the growth story—a claim of $65 billion in aggregate network value launched, a newly announced Saudi Arabia tokenization center, and relationships with venture firms including Andreessen Horowitz (a16z) and Multicoin Capital.